 You’ll also benefit from reviewing your traffic sources.
 While external links are major sources of traffic for videos that go viral, most videos are discovered by searches right inside of YouTube.
 This reinforces the idea that each network is a search engine in itself, which will help you stay on course with creating content for your user and coming up with accurate, attention-grabbing video titles.

-Why you don’t need to up your sample size (but how to do it easily anyways)
+Why you don’t need to up your sample size (but how to do it easily anyway)

 If you want a broader view of things, however, just change the default range to a custom range.
 A two-year range will give you insight into many phases of your social media efforts, the busy times, the slumps, the successes, and the lows.